iandhall/shopping-lists/README.md

 Shopping Lists
 ==============

 Create online shopping lists which can be shared by multiple users.
 Users can work together to collect items from a single list.
-The application shows which items have already picked and which items are still outstanding.
+The application shows which items have been picked and which items are still outstanding.
 Updates to list item picked/unpicked statuses are pushed from the server to the browser to give the app a "real-time" feel.

 ![alt tag](https://raw.github.com/iandhall/shopping-lists/master/ShoppingLists.Web/Content/Images/shoppinglist2.png)